 Hint #15: Take your camera up to Deck 10 forward on disembarkation day to catch a few pictures of the Statue of Liberty in the night sky.

 Sailing out of NYC provided new sites and experiences for even the seasoned DCL traveler.
 Although I prefer a warmer, beachy experience, this was a bucket list item that I am fortunate to have been able to experience.

 Do you have any tips for traveling on Disney Cruise Line in and out of NYC?
 Share them in the comments.

 Did you like this article?
 Make sure to share it with your friends!
 Check below for easy ways to share!

 - nyc port for disney cruise

-- disney cruise from nyc
+- are there anuy disney cruise from ny port

 - disney cruise ship port in new york ny

 - where is the new york port for disney cruise